 Geography: Formed entirely of basaltic rocks, Bhimashankar Wildlife Sanctuary is dominated by Deciduous, Semi-evergreen and Evergreen types of forests.
 The sources of water in this reserve are the tributaries of river Krishna, namely Ghod and Bhima, as well as those of river Ulhas.
 The area receives high rainfall in monsoons and faces severe water scarcity in summers.
 The reserve area is spread over the districts of Pune, Raigad and Thane in northwest Maharashtra.

 What is Bhimashankar Wildlife Sanctuary famous for?

-There’s no end to exploring in this enormous forest reserve in Pune.
+There’s no end to exploring this enormous forest reserve in Pune.
 But first, let’s tackle the fundamental question.
 What does Bhimashankar Reserve owe its popularity to?
 What ecological significance does it hold?
-What is its contribution in biodiversity conservation?
+What is its contribution to biodiversity conservation?